 I may have convinced you that you shouldn’t care as much about what other people think, but perhaps you have no idea how to go about doing that.
 Here are a few tips.

-1. Stop Playing the Critic – Before you’ll be able to care less about others criticizing you, you must do your best to stop criticizing people.
+1. Stop Playing the Critic — Before you’ll be able to care less about others criticizing you, you must do your best to stop criticizing people.
 Realize that the act of judging others reflects your own intolerance.
 By rising above the behavior yourself, you can realize how juvenile it is in the first place.
-Then, you will begin to see those who waste time and energy despising you or others as the small people that they are.

 2. Take Minor Social Risks — Start doing a few things that you normally wouldn’t do because of your fear of what others would think or say.
 Dance wildly at a show, voluntarily speak up in class, wear something edgy.
 Doing little things such as these will help you to understand that disregarding your fear of judgment and rejection is liberating!
 Others may have given you a harsh glance or whispered haughtily to a friend, but it was okay.
 You’re okay, and you did it.
 Your fears may never entirely cease, but you will learn that acting in spite of them was more important.
 The more social risks you take, the less you will care.
 That’s the God-honest truth.
 (For more on this, read “The Adventuring Method and 6 Other Ways to Overcome Fear“)

-4. Focus on Actual Outcomes – If you’re feeling anxious or afraid of someone who may be directing condescending energy toward you, ask yourself: What is the worst thing that can come of this person’s distaste?
+4. Focus on Actual Outcomes — If you’re feeling anxious or afraid of someone who may be directing condescending energy toward you, ask yourself: What is the worst thing that can come of this person’s distaste?
 What am I really afraid of?
 Usually, it’s nothing more than a bruised ego.
 In some cases (such as bullying, harassment, etc.), more severe damage can be inflicted, and action must be taken, but most of the time, we’re just afraid — afraid of not being the best, the smartest, the prettiest, the fastest, etc. It’s okay to not be these things.
-Each of us is best at being ourselves.

 One Word of Caution